Apply for this licence

 Check the classification of your waste to find out what you have to do next.

-You don’t need to register premises in England for waste if:
+You don’t need to register premises for waste if:

 - they’re domestic and you’re not producing asbestos